nalej/docs/resources/cluster_management.md

 The first thing we must do is to assure that the cluster is labeled with the **cluster selector** that we're going to register in the application descriptor.

-Once that is done, the next step is to `drain` the cluster of the services that are already running there.
+Once that is done, the next step is to `cordon` the cluster and `drain` it of the services that are already running there.
 We want it to be exclusive for our new services that we're about to deploy.

-Then we deploy the services as usual.
+Then we `uncordon` the cluster and deploy the services as usual.

-And the last thing we should do is `cordon` the cluster, so our services keep on running but no more services can be deployed there.
+And the last thing we should do is `cordon` the cluster again, so our services keep on running there but no more new ones can be deployed.